AbieFund/abie-archive/CONTRACT.md

 *Feel free to send us an email at [team@abie.fund](mailto:team@abie.fund).*

-*You can check our [website](http://abie.fund) to learn more about the first implementation of the project.*
+*This document is frequently subject to changes.*

 ## Introduction

 We’re building a nonprofit DAO.
 It will be coded in Solidity and deployed on Ethereum.
 In this contract, **members don’t even need to login to vote**.
 They can choose a delegate.
 They also can become a delegate or switch to direct democracy at any time.
-Proposals are filtered by the community before the vote.
+Proposals are filtered by a double human review before the community vote.
 If a proposal fits the **statement of intent** and **guidelines**, it passes with very little human intervention.

-Liquid democracy is implemented to boost participation in the vote.
+Liquid democracy is here to boost participation in the vote.
 It also makes the community more inclusive: you can vote even if you don't have access to any connected device.

 Strong safeguards are set up at every steps of the process.